sterlingdeng/job_runner/docs/design.md

 3. Check if the User has admin role
 4. Get new job ID
 5. Create a new Cgroup hiearchy using the job ID.
-6. Start the process
+6. Add the parent (main) process's PID to the `cgroup.procs` file.
-7. Add the process's PID to the `cgroup.procs` file.
+7. Create the process using `Cmd.Start()`
-8. Use cmd.Wait() in a separate Goroutine to ensure long running processes don't block the grpc request.
+8. Move the parent process's PID back to the root Cgroup

-The `*Cmd.Start()` method will be used to start a process.
+9. Use `cmd.Wait()` in a separate goroutine to ensure long-running processes don't block the grpc request.

 #### Stopping a process